 10. Cook His Favorite Meal

-Whether it’s a yummy barbecue or tasty takeout, he’ll be sure to appreciate being the one to pick what’s for dinner.
+Whether it’s a yummy cookout barbecue or tasty takeout, he’ll be sure to appreciate being the one to pick what’s for dinner.
+Don’t forget to finish off the meal with a tasty dessert like brownies or root beer floats.

-11. Host an Father’s Day At-Home Beer or Wine Tasting
+11. Host a Father’s Day At-Home Beer or Wine Tasting

 You don’t have to go out to have the brewery experience.
 Grab a bottle or two of different craft beers as a Father’s Day gift and make a flight for him to test.
 If he’s a beer connoisseur, you could maybe even turn it into a blind taste test to see if he knows his stuff!
 Once you’ve opened all those beers, someone’s going to have to drink them.
 I’m sure dad wouldn’t mind taking one for the team.